YJAJ/YJAJ.github.io/blog/_posts/2018-11-09-notes-on-alexnet.markdown

 ## What were the results?

 In summary, AlexNet achieved the reduction of Top-1 error rate around 8% and Top-5 error rate around 9% on ILSVRC-2010.
-On the 2012 Challenge, authors pre-trained the model on the ImageNet 2011 Fall dataset release and reduced the error rate down to 15.3% (previously 17% on the 2010 test set).
+On the 2012 Challenge, the authors pre-trained the model on the ImageNet 2011 Fall dataset release and reduced the error rate down to 15.3% (previously 17% on the 2010 test set).

 ## Lessons learnt